Skip to main content

 Can I afford Medicare coverage on my income?

 Yes.
 There are several different financial assistance programs available to people who qualify based on income and asset requirements.
-These programs are designed to help people pay for premiums, deductibles, copayments, coinsurance and even prescription drugs.
+These programs are designed to help people pay premiums, deductibles, copayments, coinsurance and even prescription drugs.

 Medicare Savings Programs Medicaid Extra Help